Tennis Elbow (lateral epicondylitis)

 Overall, 90% to 95% of patients with tennis elbow will improve and recover with the treatment plan described previously.

 However, about 5% of patients will not get better with "conservative" therapy and will need surgery to repair the injured muscle-tendon unit around the elbow.
-Eighty percent to 90% of patients who have surgery will improve with pain relief and return of strength.
+Eighty percent to 90% of patients who have surgery will improve with pain relief and return of strength to unlimited activities.

 Can't find the health information you’re looking for?